pocketbase/pocketbase/README.md

 If you discover a security vulnerability within PocketBase, please send an e-mail to **support at pocketbase.io**.

-All reports will be promptly addressed, and you'll be credited accordingly.
+All reports will be promptly addressed and you'll be credited in the fix release notes.

 ## Contributing